Boodogs/uwhpsc---clone/notes/project_hints.rst

   :ref:`animation`.
 Note that this also gives hints on using it without "installing".

-* Some people using their own computers are having problems getting JSAnimation to work because it requires a recent version of `matplotlib`.
-  (In particular, older Ubuntu versions may not have a recent version.)
-  If you're having problems with `matplotlib` in this context, you might want to try using the `Anaconda Python distribution
-  <https://store.continuum.io/cshop/anaconda>`_, or switch to :ref:`smc`.

 * For hints on viewing an html file created on SMC, see :ref:`smc_view_html`.